DIDSR/RSS-tool/README.md

  - Investigating truthing methods and informing truthing method selection by allowing users to assess the impact of different augmentation methods for combining multiple segmentation (truth) masked provided by a set of truthers.
  - Augmenting segmentation masks for improving training of AI segmentation models.

-The intended users of this RSS tool include AI segmentation algorithm developers and assessors.
+The intended users of this RSS tool include AI segmentation algorithm developers and reviewers.
 The clinical use cases include AI-based segmentation applied to Digital Pathology and Radiology image datasets.

 ## Installation
 This section will help you to install the packages needed for `RSS-tool`.